 Period of Performance

 The 8(a) STARS III GWAC ordering period is a five year base with one three year option.
-This ordering period began on July 1, 2021 through June 30, 2026 with three year option periods.
+This ordering period is July 2, 2021 through July 1, 2026 with one three-year option.

 An Order may be issued, with or without option periods, provided: